 Welcome to AHEAD

-AHEAD (Arts and Humanities Engagement And Dialogue) is the public engagement programme of the Faculty of Arts and Humanities at Manchester Metropolitan University.
+AHEAD is the public engagement programme of the Faculty of Arts and Humanities at Manchester Metropolitan University.

-Our world-leading research and education changes lives.
-Our expertise spans, art, design, fashion, English, politics, history, sociology, criminology, architecture, journalism, languages and more.
+The Faculty of Arts and Humanities produces world-leading research and education that changes lives.
+Our expertise spans art, design, fashion, English, politics, history, sociology, criminology, architecture, journalism, languages and more.

 Download the Public Engagement Calendar for upcoming activity involving Manchester Met’s Arts and Humanities Researchers